Partitons of vertices and facets in trees and stacked simplicial complexes

 \section{Introduction}

 If $G = (V,E)$ is a graph with vertices $V$ and edges $E$, a set of vertices $A \sus V$ is independent if no two vertices in $A$ are on the same edge.
-When $G = T$ a tree, this notion may be refined a bit.
-For every pair $v,w$ of vertices there is a unique path from $v$ to $w$ and so a well-defined distance.
-Two vertices are independent if their distance if $\geq 2$.
-Also for pairs of edges there is a unique path between them and so a well-defined distance.
+Between any two vertices there is a well-defined distance, and the vertices are independent if their distance is $\geq 2$.
+Distance may also be defined between edges in a graph.